National members

 History before PEFC

-SFI® Inc. is a sustainability leader that stands for future forests.
-Founded in 1995, we are an independent, non-profit organization that provides supply chain assurances, delivers conservation leadership, and supports environmental education and community engagement in the U.S. and Canada.
+Founded in 1995, SFI is an independent, non-profit organisation that provides supply chain assurances, delivers conservation leadership, and supports environmental education and community engagement in the U.S. and Canada.
+SFI was an early member of PEFC, joining in June 2001.
+In 2005, the SFI Program achieved international recognition with PEFC endorsement.

 What are the benefits of being part of the PEFC alliance?